quentinsf/qhue/README.md

 They also assume you have experimented with the API before, and so have a 'newdeveloper' user account set up on the bridge.
 If not, see the section below entitled 'Creating a user'.

 OK.
+Now those preliminaries are out of the way...

 If you have a Resource, you can check its URL.
 A Bridge is an example of a Resource, so let's try that:

     # Connect to the bridge with a particular username
     from qhue import Bridge